vibe.d beta banner

 The URLRouter class provides a convenient way to let different functions handle different URLs.
 It supports static path matching, variable placeholders and wild-cards.
 Any matched variable will be available as an entry in the params dictionary.

 In addition to the path, the HTTP method is also used for matching requests.
-Each HTTP method has a corresponding method in the URLRouter class (e.g. get or post).
+Each HTTP method has a corresponding method in the code.prettyprint URLRouter class (e.g. get or post).
 The following example will route all GET requests matching the path scheme "/users/*" to the userInfo handler and serve all other GET requests using the files in the public folder, see serveStaticFiles.

 import vibe.vibe;